 Helping build pathways to learning for students with disabilities.

 MCLA is committed to providing reasonable accommodations to students with documented disabilities.
 We work to provide students with equitable access to all MCLA programs and services.
 Our philosophy and programs assist eligible students in fostering independence in college to the fullest extent possible, embracing self-advocacy, and in developing skills to transition and succeed in their careers.
 We believe that disability is a natural part of human variation and an essential aspect of diversity.

-offered an Early Start to Success for 22 freshmen students this fall.
-This two-day academy introduced students to college campus life while diving deeper into some of the common transition challenges experienced by freshmen students, " It is like the short, safe version of the beginning of freshmen year."
+offered an Early Start to Success for 22 first year students last fall.
+Start Strong introduced students to college campus life while diving deeper into some of the common transition challenges experienced by first year students, " It is like the short, safe version of the beginning of the first year."
 Students gained a more in-depth understanding of what to expect in college and what would be expected of them, completed a formal assessment of their study habits/skills and heard tips from student leaders on how to balance school with other demands.